 Doris Muñoz is an ambitious music manager whose undocumented family depends on her ability to discover aspiring pop stars.
 Mija dives into the world of a young woman and a community of first generation musicians that are hustling harder than anyone because “making it” isn’t just a dream—it’s a necessity.

-Mija premiered at Sundance 2022.
+MIJA premiered at Sundance 2022.

 Untitled